 Closed for the winter.

 This site can be reserved by calling Toll Free 1-877-444-6777 (International 518-885-3639 or TDD 877-833-6777), or on-line at www.recreation.gov

 Accessible,Fee charged for some activities,Toilets,Parking

 $5 for extra vehicle

-Bears frequent the area; all food must be kept in approved containers.
+Bears frequent the area; we recommend keeping food in an approved bear container or hiding all food items completely out of sight as in the trunk of a car.
 Off-road vehicle use is prohibited within the campground.
 Fire restrictions may be imposed at any time due to hot, dry weather conditions, at which time campfires and charcoal fires may not be allowed.
 Camping outside designated campsites is prohibited in this area.

 From Sierraville: Drive 12 miles south on Hwy 89.
 Campground is located on the right and is along the Little Truckee River.

 From Truckee: Drive 12 miles north on Hwy 89.
 Campground is located on the left and is along the Little Truckee River.